Submitting and processing complaints at MU

 The submission of complaints at Masaryk University is governed by Rector's Directive No. 3/2008, on the Processing and Registration of Complaints, Motions and Petitions at Masaryk University.
 In accordance with this directive, a complaint constitutes a submission whereby individuals turn to MU or its constituent parts for protection of their personal or legally stipulated rights.
 Complaints also include submissions made by affected persons in accordance with section 175 of Act No. 500/2004 Coll., the Administrative Procedure Code.

-- designation of a constituent part, MU body or person to whom the complaint is addressed,
+- designation of MU constituent part, MU body or person who is the addressee,

 - date and signature.